sigmdel/xiao_esp32c3_wifi_switch/08_ticker_hdw/hdw_alt/README.md

 # hdw_alt

 This directory contains alternate hardware drivers.
-The files `hardware.h` and `hardware.cpp` are drop-in replacements for those found in the project.
+The file `hardware.cpp` is drop-in replacement for the one found in the project.
 See [Alternate Hardware](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_1_en.html#alt_hardware).

 ## Supported temperature and humidity sensors: